 The Origins of GrantSelect

 By 2006, Greenwood decided to discontinue the online service of GrantSelect and was ready to shut its electronic doors on the database.
-However Schoolhouse Partners, an education and grants consulting firm in Central Indiana, acquired GrantSelect from Greenwood Publishing.
+However, Schoolhouse Partners, an education and grants consulting firm in Central Indiana, acquired GrantSelect from Greenwood Publishing.
 The database has returned to its grassroots and continues to offer a broad range of grant opportunties for academic research as well as community projects.
+Schoolhouse Partners is now an imprint of Littleberry Press which continues to publish the printed grants directories and more.